experee-dev/api-documentation/README.md

 Manadatory POST arguments

 - `productID` (`Integer`) The ID of the product this voucher is for.
+- `prices` (`Array`) A map from pricing tier ID to quantity of pricing tier required for voucher.

+eg.

+    {
+        'productID': 100,
+        'prices': {
+            '101' => 1,
+            '102 => 2
+        }
+    }

-Posting a json object with a valid productID to this endpoint will create and return a new voucher.
+Posting a json object with a valid productID and appropriate prices object to this endpoint will create and return a new voucher.

 `GET` `/vouchers/{code}`